aemartinez/quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: A place for drafting ideas
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is my excuse for writing down ideas and connections that I find interesting.
+Everything here is an evolving draft.